 4. Google Gemini (formerly Google Bard)

 Similar to Microsoft, Google has also launched its own AI chatbot called Google Gemini (formerly Google Bard) as part of its AI platform.
-This is integrated into the familiar Google Search and, just like Microsoft Copilot, automatically answers users' search queries.
-Gemini (formerly Bard) can also be used outside of Google Search.
-Gemini is also based on a Language Language Model with improved multilingual, reasoning, and coding capabilities.
-Due to the multimodality of the model, text, audio, video, and code are supported, making it ideal for creative and technical applications.
-The most powerful model with an extended context window and Deep Think mode for complex tasks is currently Gemini 2.5 Pro.
+This is integrated into the familiar Google search engine and, just like Microsoft Copilot, automatically answers users' search queries.
+Gemini (formerly Bard) can also be used outside of Google search.
+Gemini is also based on a large language model with improved multilingual, reasoning, and coding capabilities.
+Due to the multimodality of the model, text, audio, video, and code are supported, making it ideal for creative writing as well as technical applications.
+The most powerful model with an extended context window and deep-think mode for complex tasks is currently Gemini 2.5 Pro.
 It is available globally in numerous countries and in over 40 languages, including German.
 Access to basic features with limited usage options is available in the free version, while Gemini Advanced costs $19.99/month and allows users extended access to features and models.

 5. ChatFlash from Neuroflash